logangoins/Cable/README.md

 Cable has a few primary features currently, with high hopes at feature expansion:
 - The ability to request service tickets from accounts registered with a `servicePrincipalName` and place them in a crackable format as part of a Kerberoasting attack.
-- The ability to write and remove the `msDs-AllowedToActOnBehalfOfOtherIdentity` attribute on desired objects, as part of a Resource-Based Constrained Delegation (RBCD) attack.
+- The ability to write and remove the value of the `msDs-AllowedToActOnBehalfOfOtherIdentity` attribute on desired objects, as part of a Resource-Based Constrained Delegation (RBCD) attack.
 - Enumeration of Active Directory Certificate Services (ADCS) certificate templates.
 - Enumeration of domain trusts configured in the current forest.
 - Enumeration of domain controllers in the current domain.
 - General LDAP enumeration with both pre-created queries and the ability to specify custom queries.
 - The ability to perform password changes.
-- The ability to set the `servicePrincipalName` attribute on an object, making it kerberoastable.
+- The ability to set and remove the value of the `servicePrincipalName` attribute on an object, making it kerberoastable and non-kerberoastable respectfully.
 - Enumeration of group membership.
 - The ability to add and remove accounts from groups.